daira/tahoe-lafs/docs/specifications/leasedb.rst

 Unresolved design issues
 ------------------------

-- What happens if a write to storage objects for a new share fails permanently?
-If we delete the share entry, then the accounting crawler will eventually get to those storage objects and see that their lengths are inconsistent with the length in the container header.
+- What happens if a write to store objects for a new share fails permanently?
+If we delete the share entry, then the accounting crawler will eventually get to those store objects and see that their lengths are inconsistent with the length in the container header.
 This will cause the share to be treated as corrupted.
 Should we instead attempt to delete those objects immediately?
 If so, do we need a direct **STATE_COMING** → **STATE_GOING** transition to handle this case?

-- What happens if only some storage objects for a share disappear unexpectedly?
+- What happens if only some store objects for a share disappear unexpectedly?
 This case is similar to only some objects having been written when we get an unrecoverable error during creation of a share, but perhaps we want to treat it differently in order to preserve information